marijnh/Eloquent-JavaScript/10_modules.md

 But they remain a bit of a duct-tape ((hack)).
-The ((notation)) is slightly awkward—the things you add to `exports` are not available in the local ((scope)).
-And because `require` is a normal function call taking any kind of argument, not just a string literal, it can be hard to determine the dependencies of a module without running it.
+The ((notation)) is slightly awkward—the things you add to `exports` are not available in the local ((scope)), for example.
+And because `require` is a normal function call taking any kind of argument, not just a string literal, it can be hard to determine the dependencies of a module without running its code.

 {{index "import keyword", dependency, "ES modules"}}

 {{id es}}

 This is why the JavaScript standard from 2015 introduces its own, different module system.
-These are usually called _((ES modules))_, where "ES" stands for ((ECMAScript)).
+It is usually called _((ES modules))_, where _ES_ stands for ((ECMAScript)).
 The main concepts of dependencies and interfaces remain the same, but the details differ.
 For one thing, the notation is now integrated into the language.
 Instead of calling a function to access a dependency, you use a special `import` keyword.

 ```
 import ordinal from "ordinal";